gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 ## Working with Arrays

-Arrays in PHP are used to store multiple values in a single variable, making them extremely useful for handling collections of data.
+Arrays in PHP store multiple values in a single variable, making them extremely useful for handling data collections.
 Here’s a basic example of creating an array in PHP and performing some common operations with it:

 ### Creating an Array